 At the University at Buffalo School of Dental Medicine, the safety of our patients, faculty, staff, students, and visitors is our utmost priority.
-As such, at this time we are only accepting current patients with urgent care needs.
-Additionally, we are limiting patients to one accompanying individual and have established specific COVID-19 screening measures.

 Information specific to dental students, faculty and staff is available on our password-protected site.

 Access requires a valid UBITname and password.

 The safety of our patients, faculty, staff, students and visitors is our utmost priority.
 As such, we have established specific COVID-19 screening measures and are continuing to follow stringent infection prevention protocols.
 We ask all patient and visitors to notify us in advance if they feel they are at risk for COVID-19, and to take preventative measures for the safety of themselves, and others.

 If you have flu-like symptoms such as a cough or fever, newly developed shortness of breath, or if you have recently been in contact with someone who has suspected or laboratory confirmed COVID-19, please call us at 716-239-4801 to reschedule your appointment.

 As a safety measure to our students, staff and other patients, we are unable to treat patients who present with any of these symptoms and we require a two-week waiting period for an appointment if you have recently been in contact with someone with suspected or laboratory confirmed COVID-19.